simonjstanford/70-483-c-sharp-notes/Threading/Async & Await.md

 }
 ```

-When there are several tasks that need awaiting you can await WhenAll:
+When there are several tasks that need awaiting you can await `WhenAll`:

 ```csharp
 private async Task GetDataAsync()